 In iOS 12 and under, you'd tap-and-hold a bookmark folder on the start page to get "Edit" and "Delete" options.
 On 3D Touch iPhone models, pressing just right could be difficult.
 Now, iOS 13, a tap-and-hold or long-press will bring up the options in a redesigned contextual menu.

-Why you would want to do this, we're not sure, but if you want, you can open up all of the bookmarks in one folder at the same time.
-Each bookmark would open in a new tab.
+Why you would want to do this, we're not sure, but if you wish, you can open up all of the bookmarks in one folder at the same time.
+Each bookmark opens in a new tab.
+It may not be wise to do it to a folder with hundreds of saved pages, but if you need to reference four or five websites, it's a quick way to open them all up.

 The Smart Search field (the URL bar) can be used to switch to open tabs for sites you search for.
 When you search for a domain, it'll suggest you open up a tab already from that site.